 It is possible that the best solution to the problem of snow and ice accumulation lies in the design of the vehicle itself.
 Automotive engineers are surely capable of meeting the challenge of designing and incorporating appropriate technologies into the safety equipment on individual vehicles.

-To this end, most of the 50 state trucking associations (Maine Motor Transport Association included) sent a letter to the Administrators of the Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration asking that they work collectively, as well as with the trucking industry and other affected interests, to determine the scope of the problem and then to develop the most practical, effective, and economically viable approaches to address it.
+To this end, the trucking industry remains engaged with the Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration asking that they work collectively, as well as with the trucking industry and other affected interests, to determine the scope of the problem and then to develop the most practical, effective, and economically viable approaches to address it.

 The trucking industry understands and accepts its leadership role to work with all interested parties to promote and actively pursue ways to make our roads as safe as they can possibly be.
 We look forward to working on solutions to achieve this goal.